Jonesyboy07/Free-BRC-Scheduler/readme.md

 > Player_By_Name - Searches the **whole** of VRML for a player.
 > Detailed_Team_Fetch - Searches for a team, by name, then by ID.
 Stores output in **team_by_ID** with ID as file name.
 > Players_In_team - Allows you to search a team by name, and returns all plauers in this team.
+> Matches_By_Game - Allows matches to be found by game name.
+Stores output in 2 jsons, filtered and non found in **Match_By_Game** folder, with Game name in it.